co1ncidence/co1ncidence.github.io/mysite/content/posts/some-cool-software.md

 ---

-### [Maim](https://github.com/naelstrof/maim), the better screenshot tool
+## [Maim](https://github.com/naelstrof/maim), the better screenshot tool
 One of the most important pieces of software you can have is something to capture you display, while [scrot](https://github.com/dreamer/scrot) does the job quite well, it has issues with selecting areas and windows, which is where Maim comes in, it does basically the same thing as scrot but without any of the rendering and selection issues.
-Fun fact, every screenshot you see on this blog was taken using Maim.
+Also, every screenshot you see on this blog was taken using Maim.

 > **Fun fact:** bind this command in your hotkey daemon's config and you can use it to easily take and paste screenshots:
 >